Dana Gillespie

 Richenda Antoinette de Winterstein Gillespie (born 30 March 1949), known professionally as Dana Gillespie, is an English actress, singer and songwriter.
 Originally performing and recording in her teens, over the years Gillespie has been involved in the recording of over 70 albums, and appeared in stage productions, such as Jesus Christ Superstar, and several films.
 Her musical output has progressed from teen pop and folk in the early part of her career, to rock in the 1970s and, more recently, the blues.

 Early life

 Gillespie was born in Woking, Surrey, the second daughter of Anne Francis Roden (1920–2007) and Hans Henry Winterstein Gillespie (1910–1994), a London-based radiologist of Austrian nobility.
-Her older sister, Nicola Henrietta St. John Gillespie, was born in 1946.
+Her older sister, Nicola Henrietta St John Raw (née Gillespie, later Smith), was born in 1946.
 Dana Gillespie was the British Junior Water Skiing Champion in 1962.

 Career

 Gillespie began a personal and professional relationship with the singer David Bowie in 1964 when he was 17 and she was 14.
 Their relationship lasted a decade; Bowie wrote the song "Andy Warhol" for her, Gillespie sang backing vocals on Ziggy Stardust (1972), and Bowie and Mick Ronson produced her 1973 album Weren't Born a Man.
 Bowie ended contact with Gillespie following his split from his first wife Angie Bowie.
 Gillespie looked back on her time with David Bowie fondly.

 Gillespie recorded initially in the folk genre in the mid-1960s.
 Some of her recordings as a teenager fell into the teen pop category, such as her 1965 single "Thank You Boy", written by John Carter and Ken Lewis and produced by Jimmy Page.
 Page also played, uncredited, on Gillespie's 1968 debut LP, Foolish Seasons.

 She performed backing vocals on the track "It Ain't Easy" from Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 Her version of "Andy Warhol" was not released until 1973, on her album Weren't Born a Man, which was produced by Bowie and Mick Ronson.
 Her version also featured Ronson on guitar.
 Subsequent recordings have been in the blues genre, appearing with the London Blues Band.
 She is also notable for being the original Mary Magdalene in the first London production of Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar, which opened at the Palace Theatre in 1972.
 She also appeared on the Original London Cast album of the show.
 During the 1980s, Gillespie was a member of the Austrian Mojo Blues Band.